 The LACS Program offers a Bachelor of Arts Degree in Latin American and Caribbean Studies as well a minor in the discipline.
 Program requirements are outlined under the degree requirements tab.
 Undergraduate students in our undergraduate student association, LACSA, partnered with faculty and graduate students in 2010-2011 to organize the first annual student-led conference on Latin America.
 The second conference, "Conceptualizing Development in Latin America" in April of 2012 was a success.
 More about student activities here.

-This year LACS held our second annual essay contest.
-To view the results, click here.
+This year LACS will hold our annual essay contest.
+Call for papers will be sent out during the spring quarter.
+To view the results from past years, click here.